supreethr23/SC-200T00A-Microsoft-Security-Operations-Analyst/Instructions/Labs/LAB_AK_06_Lab1_Ex3_Connect_Linux.md

 1. Open LIN2 Linux virtual machine and copy the Public IP address of LIN2.

-1. Go back to the WIN1 virtual machine and launch a NEW Windows PowerShell as Administrator by right-clicking the Start menu icon and selecting **Windows PowerShell (Admin)**.
+1. In the lab virtual machine, launch a NEW Windows PowerShell as Administrator by right-clicking the Start menu icon and selecting **Windows PowerShell (Admin)**.
 Select **Yes** to allow the app to run in the User Account Control window that appears.

    >**Note:** You can reuse the Windows PowerShell window if the *Installation completed* for the last task by entering *exit* to close the connection to LIN1.